-When I was researching these buttons I was bemused to discover that the bird is meant to be a Wedge-tailed eagle.
-Now these are Wedge-tailed eagles …
+The bird is meant to be a Wedge-tailed eagle.
+Now this is Wedge-tailed eagles …

 Only the middle button even tries to approximate a wedge shaped tail, and the one on the left looks more like a pea-hen …

 Canada and New Zealand have similar insignias for their airforces.
 In Canada it is meant to be a Golden eagle, in new Zealand a Haast eagle.
 They too have funny looking eagles on some of their buttons!

 It is wise to be aware that information sourced online (or for that matter, in print) can be misleading … SAR stands for South Australian Railways, doesn’t it?
 Or is it South Australian Rifles?

 Whilst it is very similar to S.A.V.
 (South Australian Volunteers) and S.A.M.
 (South Australian Militia) buttons, it was used for railways uniforms.
 It is possible, but not proved, that it was also used for SA Rifles.